 This very detailed baseboard style in this photo is our Ornamental profile.
 This style of baseboard has many more grooves and detail to it when compared to the Eased one Edge profile.
 Due to all the small edges and grooves this profile of baseboard may be a little more tedious to clean.
 With a baseboard style like this it is best to move slower at each step during your baseboard cleaning process.

 Interior doors are no doubt the most touched and used part of your home.
-It is the way you get in and out of every room, these are one thing that must be a part of your spring cleaning checklist, and should be done more than once a year especially if you have pets or small children.
+It is the way you get in and out of every room, these are one thing that must be a part of your cleaning checklist, and should be done more than once a year especially if you have pets or small children.
 Depending on what style of door you have your cleaning technique may differ slightly, like the baseboard styles.
 Here, we will explain how to clean dirty interior doors.

 The first step to cleaning your doors is removing any dust or dirt that is laying on each panel.
 The best technique is typically to use the soft brush attachment for your vacuum hose that is intended to clean furniture and vents.